 4. Omnichannel and social media presence

-The app has over 250 million social media followers drives success by facilitating brand discovery and audience engagement.
+Shein has a large social media presence, 34.5 million followers on Instagram and 9.9 million followers on TikTok as of February 2025.
+It regularly uploads content, facilitating product discovery and audience engagement.
 Their robust digital presence, intertwined with influencer marketing targeting younger shoppers, strengthens the brand’s reputation through clothing hauls and reviews.

 5. Micro-influencer marketing